 The 2027 Senior Notes will mature on May 20, 2027, and interest is payable semi-annually.
 The Company may redeem all or part of the 2027 Senior Notes on or prior to April 20, 2027 at a redemption price that is equal to the greater of: (i) the remaining scheduled payments of principal and interest discounted at the Treasury Rate (as defined in the Second Supplemental Indenture dated May 20, 2024) plus 20 basis points less interest accrued to the redemption date, and (ii) 100% of the principal amount of the 2027 Senior Notes to be redeemed plus accrued interest.
 On or after April 20, 2027, the Company may redeem the 2027 Senior Notes at 100% of the principal amount of the notes to be redeemed plus accrued interest.
-The 2027 Senior Notes are also subject to a special mandatory redemption if the Atria acquisition is terminated or does not occur before March 7, 2025, in which case, the Company will be required to redeem all of the 2027 Senior Notes at a redemption price equal to 101% of the aggregate principal, plus accrued and unpaid interest

 The 2034 Senior Notes will mature on May 20, 2034 and interest is payable semi-annually.
-The Company may redeem all or part of the 2034 Senior Notes on or prior to February 20, 2034 at a redemption price that is equal to the greater of: (i) the remaining scheduled payments of principal and interest discounted at the Treasury Rate (as defined in the Third Supplemental Indenture dated May 20, 2024) plus 25 basis points less interest accrued to the redemption date, and (ii) 100% of the principal amount of the 2034 Senior Notes to be redeemed plus accrued interest.
+The Company may redeem all or part of the 2034 Senior Notes on or prior to February 20, 2034 at a redemption price that is equal to the greater of: (i) the remaining scheduled payments of principal and interest discounted at the Treasury Rate (as defined in the Third Supplemental Indenture dated May 20, 2024) plus 25 basis points less interest accrued to the redemption date, and (ii) 100% of the principal amount of the 1034 Senior Notes to be redeemed plus accrued interest.
 On or after February 20, 2034, the Company may redeem the 2034 Senior Notes at 100% of the principal amount of the notes to be redeemed plus accrued and unpaid interest.
-The 2034 Notes will not be subject to any special mandatory redemption if the Atria acquisition is not completed.